-When it comes specifically to consumer financing, Spanish Act 16/2011, of 25 June, which implements Directive 2008/48/EC, of 23 April, provides for a withdrawal right in favour of the obligorconsumer for a period of 14 calendar days as from the later date between (i) the date of execution of the credit agreement, and (ii) the date of delivery of certain financial information and terms by the credit institution to the consumer.
+When it comes specifically to consumer financing, Spanish Act 16/2011, of 25 June, on consumer finance ("Act 16/2011"), which implements Directive 2008/48/EC, of 23 April, provides for a withdrawal right in favour of the obligor-consumer (that can trigger it without giving any reason) for a period of 14 calendar days as from the later date between (i) the date of execution of the credit agreement, and (ii) the date of delivery of certain financial information and terms by the credit institution to the consumer.
+Where the consumer elects to exercise its withdrawal right, the creditor shall not be entitled to any compensation other than payment of the capital and interest accrued from drawdown of the credit until full repayment.